Bend Urban Trails Plan

-In June 1995, the Bend Urban Trails Plan was published.
+In June 1995, the original Bend Urban Trails Plan was published.
 This plan inventoried 44 miles of trail opportunities within the Urban Growth Boundary.
 The Plan called for an integrated system of trails connecting Bend neighborhoods to parks, schools and other major destinations.
-In the study, 36 miles were identified as “primary trails” and 8 miles were classified as “secondary” or “neighborhood connector” routes.
-In 1995 only 18.5 miles of proposed trail system were in public ownership and the remainder, many miles undeveloped, were on private lands or not secured for public use.
-Since 1995, the district, City and private citizens have worked hard to secure and develop many of the sections of trail identified in the plan and approximately 35 miles have been completed to date.
+In the plan, 36 miles were identified as “primary trails” and 8 miles were identified as “secondary” or “neighborhood connector” routes.
+In 1995, only 18.5 miles of the proposed trail system was in public ownership and the remainder was on private lands or not secured for public use.
+Since 1995, the District, City and citizens have worked hard to secure and develop many of the sections of trail identified in the plan and approximately 65 miles are now open for public use.

-The 1999 Bend Riverway study identified a community vision for trails both along the banks of the Deschutes River and on the water.
-In September 2002, both the district and the City adopted the Deschutes River Trail Action Plan, developed to guide implementation of the Bend Riverway trail vision.
-Making progress in trail acquisition and development is high on the district’s list of priorities.
+The 1999 the Bend Riverway Trail Study identified a community vision for trails both along the banks of the Deschutes River and within the river.
+In September 2002, both the District and the City adopted the Deschutes River Trail Action Plan, developed to direct implementation of the Bend Riverway Trail vision.
+Making progress in trail acquisition and development continues to be high on the District’s list of priorities.

-In 2002, the Park & Recreation District signed joint use agreements with the Central Oregon and Tumalo Irrigation Districts that allow for public access to the canal ditch roads identified as primary routes in the trail plan.
-In January 2003 the Park & Recreation District revised its Park SDC methodology to allow for the funding of new trail development.
-In 2004, a trails agreement was signed with the Bureau of Reclamation that opened the door for public use of some of the ditch roads along the North Unit Canal.
+In 2002, the District signed joint use agreements with the Central Oregon and Tumalo Irrigation Districts that allow for public access to the canal “ditch rider” roads identified as primary routes in the trail plan.
+In January 2003 the District revised its park System Development Charge methodology to allow for the funding of new trail development.
+In 2004, a trails agreement was signed with the Bureau of Reclamation that opened the door for public use of some of the ditch rider roads along the North Unit Canal.